 All music courses are faculty-taught and are limited in size to provide the most personal attention to each student.
 The program offers a balanced curriculum in musicianship, historical perspectives and music performance.
-The Bachelor of Arts Degree in Music, often called "the degree of the future," offers the maximum career opportunities following graduation.
+The Bachelor of Arts Degree in Music, often called "the degree of the future," offers the maximum career opportunities following graduation with concentrations in Instrumental Studies, Vocal Studies, Theory/Composition, Musicology, Ethnomusicology, and Conducting.
 The B.A. degree also provides an appropriate background for prospective candidates pursuing advanced degrees in preparation for work as musicologists, composers, arts administrators, music educators as well as professional performers.

 Students can major or minor in music at LMU.
 For majors, four years of private lessons are included in the university tuition and professional accompanists are available for lessons, auditions, and recital preparation at no additional charge.

 - Small class sizes (10-15 students) for all of its academic curriculum, including its four-semester sequence of music theory and three semesters of Western music history.
 Such small classes better enable personalized, individual attention, which is essential given the detailed and challenging content of these courses.

 - A distinguished faculty of performers, artists-in-residence, and expert pedagogues who provide private lessons and classical training in voice and the following instruments: guitar, percussion, piano, violin, viola, violoncello, and double bass.

 - Please note: LMU's Department of Music does not offer a major in woodwind and brass instruments.
 However, the department offers a music minor as well as non-major/minor instruction in flute, oboe, and clarinet.
 Beginning in the Fall of 2017 trumpet and French horn will be added.

 - Free availability of professional accompanists for private lessons, ensemble rehearsals and coaching, and all public recital performances.